xx299x/DrissionPagePlus/README.en.md

 ### click

-​	click(by_js=False) -> bool
+​	click(by_js=None) -> bool

 ​	Click on the element.
 If it is unsuccessful, click on js.
-You can specify click on js.
+You can specify click on js or not.

 ​	Parameter Description: